tldr-pages/tldr/pages/linux/e2undo.md

 `e2undo -v {{path/to/undo_file}} {{/dev/sdXN}}`

-- Write the old contents of the block to an undo file before overwrite a file system block:
+- Write the old contents of the block to an undo file before overwriting a file system block:

 `e2undo -z {{path/to/file.e2undo}} {{path/to/undo_file}} {{/dev/sdXN}}`